dacobos/python_libs/README.md

 #PERSONAL PYTHON LIBRARIES BY DACOBOS

+#1) LOG_HELPER.PY: This library redirects the stdoutput to a .log file

+     Depends:
+     sys library

+     Arguments:
+     String: Full path of logfile.log

+     Usage:
+     To start logging instance an object from the class Logger to the sys.stdout: sys.stdout = Logger(../logfile.log) To clear the logfile use: sys.stdout.clear(../logfile.log)

-#1) FILE_HELPER.PY: This Library allows to select a file or folder for any python script, it depends on PythonQt4
+#2) FILE_HELPER.PY: This Library allows to select a file or folder for any python script, it depends on PythonQt4

      Depends: PyQt4 Library